Gavriil1/CI_PP4_TD/README.md

 </details>

-18. As an Admin , I can view, update, delete user's tasks
+18. As an Admin , I can view, update, delete user's tasks.
+(Could Have) (Epic5: Bakl-End-Administration)

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |